Walgreens: Use of proprietary drugs

-Distribution of oxycodone
+Distribution of opioids

 In September 2012, the U.S. Drug Enforcement Administration (DEA) accused Walgreens of endangering public safety and barred the company from shipping oxycodone and other controlled drugs from its Jupiter, Florida, distribution center.
-The DEA said that Walgreens failed to maintain proper controls to ensure it didn't dispense drugs to addicts and drug dealers.
-The DEA also said that six of Walgreens' Florida pharmacies ordered in excess of a million oxycodone pills a year.
+The DEA said that Walgreens failed to maintain proper controls to ensure that it did not dispense drugs to addicts and drug dealers.
+The DEA also said that six of Walgreens' Florida pharmacies ordered in excess of one million oxycodone pills a year.
 In contrast, in 2011 the average pharmacy in the U.S. ordered 73,000 oxycodone tablets a year according to the DEA.
-One Walgreens pharmacy located in Fort Myers, Florida, ordered 95,800 pills in 2009, but by 2011, this number had jumped to 2.2 million pills in one year.
-Another example was a Walgreens pharmacy located in Hudson, Florida, a town of 34,000 people near Clearwater, that purchased 2.2 million pills in 2011, the DEA said.
+One Walgreens pharmacy in Fort Myers, Florida, ordered 95,800 pills in 2009, but by 2011, this number had jumped to 2.2 million pills in one year.
+Another example was a Walgreens pharmacy in Hudson, Florida, a town of 34,000 people near Clearwater, that purchased 2.2 million pills in 2011, the DEA said.
 Immediate suspension orders are an action taken when the DEA believes a registrant, such as a pharmacy or a doctor, is "an imminent danger to the public safety."
 All DEA licensees "have an obligation to ensure that medications are getting into the hands of legitimate patients," said Mark Trouville, former DEA special agent in charge of the Miami Field Division.
 "When they choose to look the other way, patients suffer and drug dealers prosper."

 The Jupiter, Florida, distribution center, which opened in 2001, is one of 12 such distribution centers owned by Walgreens.
-Since 2009, Walgreens' Jupiter facility has been the largest distributor of oxycodone in the state of Florida, the DEA said.
+Since 2009, Walgreens' Jupiter facility has been Florida's largest distributor of oxycodone, the DEA said.
 Over the past three years, its market share has increased, and 52 Walgreens are among the top 100 oxycodone purchasers in the state, the DEA said.

-In 2013 United States Attorney Wifredo Ferrer said Walgreens committed "an unprecedented number" of recordkeeping and dispensing violations.
+In 2013, United States Attorney Wifredo Ferrer said Walgreens committed "an unprecedented number" of recordkeeping and dispensing violations.
 Walgreens was fined $80 million, the largest fine in the history of the Controlled Substances Act at that time.

 In November 2021, a federal jury found that Walgreens, along with CVS and Walmart, "had substantially contributed to" the opioid crisis.
 The trial lasted six weeks with the jury returning a verdict finding the pharmacies liable.
-It was the first trial where pharmacy companies defended themselves amidst the opioid epidemic.
+It was the first trial where pharmacy companies defended themselves amid the opioid epidemic.

-In May 2022, Walgreen's agreed to pay a settlement of $683,000,000 to the state of Florida concerning opioid sales.
+In May 2022, Walgreens agreed to pay a settlement of $683 million to the state of Florida concerning opioid sales.
 Walgreens did not admit to wrongdoing as part of the settlement.